jaySiddhapura-eng/JavaScript-Notes/README.md

    1. The nested (inner) function is private to its containing (outer) function
    2. The inner function can be accessed only from statements in the outer function
    3. **The inner function forms a closure**: the inner function can use the arguments and variables of the outer function
-   4. while the outer function cannot use the arguments and variables of the inner function.
+   4. while the outer function cannot use the arguments and variables of the inner function. <br><br>

    ~~~javascript
    // one inner function nested within outer function